AsaTyr2018/k8s_simplify/README.md

 The `suplement/` directory contains old helper scripts kept for reference only.

+## Preflight scripts

+Two shell scripts are provided to prepare hosts before running the automated
+installer:

+- `master_preflight.sh` – run on the machine that will become the control plane node.
+- `node_preflight.sh` – run on each worker node.

+Both scripts must be executed as root.
+They install containerd and the Kubernetes packages, disable swap and enable IPv4 forwarding.
+After running the master script you can execute the `install` command from your management machine to provision the cluster.

 ## Requirements

 The CLI relies on `ssh` being installed locally.
 If you supply a password via